frictionlessdata/datapackage/content/docs/specifications/table-schema.md

 A field descriptor `MUST` be a JSON `object` that describes a single field.
-The descriptor provides additional human-readable documentation for a field, as well as additional information that may be used to validate the field or create a user interface for data entry.
+The descriptor provides additional human-readable documentation for a field, as well as additional information that can be used to validate the field or create a user interface for data entry.

 Here is an illustration: